VigneshVSV/hololinked/README.md

 ### Description

-For beginners - `hololinked` is a pythonic package suited for instrument control and data acquisition over network using python.
+For beginners - `hololinked` is a pythonic package suited for instrumentation control and data acquisition over network.
 <br/>
 For those familiar with RPC & web development - `hololinked` is a ZMQ-based RPC toolkit with customizable HTTP end-points.
 The main goal is to develop a pythonic (& pure python) modern package for instrumentation control through network (SCADA),